The SENCO Annual Calendar: Month-by-Month Planning Guide

-Baseline assessments for new pupils should begin in the first two weeks.
-For Year 7 in secondary, this means reviewing the transition documents from primary, running reading and spelling screeners (such as NGRT or WRAT), and identifying pupils whose special educational needs were not flagged during the transfer.
-In primary, reception baseline data from the EYFS Profile provides the starting point, but SENCOs should also screen for speech and language concerns using a standardised tool.
+Start baseline assessments for new learners in the first two weeks.
+For Year 7, review primary transition documents and screen reading/spelling (NGRT or WRAT).
+Identify learners whose special educational needs were missed during transfer.
+In primary, use Reception EYFS Profile data as a start.
+SENCOs should also screen speech and language using a tool.

 Staff briefing is the task most SENCOs underestimate.
-A one-page pupil profile for every SEND pupil, shared with class teachers and teaching assistants in the first week, prevents three months of avoidable mistakes.
-The profile should include: the pupil's primary area of need, what works in the classroom, what to avoid, and who to contact if concerns arise.
+A one-page learner profile for every SEND learner, shared with class teachers and teaching assistants in the first week, prevents three months of avoidable mistakes.
+The profile should include: the learner's primary area of need, what works in the classroom, what to avoid, and who to contact if concerns arise.

-Do: Confirm that planned interventions are timetabled, staffed, and resourced.
-Many APDR cycles fail here because the plan exists on paper but the teaching assistant delivering the intervention was pulled for cover supervision.
+Confirm interventions are timetabled, staffed, and resourced.
+Many APDR cycles fail because the teaching assistant is used for cover.
+This defeats the plan, despite existing on paper (Researcher names and dates).

 Review: Schedule the formal review point for the last week of November.
 This gives seven weeks of intervention data, which is enough to identify whether the approach is working.